-This text is derived from discussions in the seminar course AH601, conducted by Prof. Dr. Belgin Turan Özkaya, and in the course ARCH616, conducted by Prof. Dr. Ayşen Savaş at the Middle East Technical University (METU) in Ankara.
+This text is derived from discussions in the seminar course AH601, conducted by Prof. Dr. Belgin Turan Özkaya, and in the course ARCH616, conducted by Prof. Dr. Ayşen Savaş at the Middle In the process of adopting scientific East Technical University (METU) in Ankara.